MARIA MARTINEZ-ORDAZ

 [Paper] [Preprint]

-[1] “Holism, Inconsistency Toleration and Inconsistencies between Theory and Observation”
+[1] Open access.“Holism, Inconsistency Toleration and Inconsistencies between Theory and Observation”

 Humana Mente Journal of Philosophical Studies 32:117-147, 2017.
 Open access.